IBM-Cloud/terraform-provider-ibm/website/docs/d/tg_route_report.html.markdown

 Review the argument references that you can specify for your data source.

 - `gateway` - (Required, String) The unique identifier of the gateway.
-- `id` - (Required, String) The unique identifier of the gateway route report
+- `route_report` - (Required, String) The unique identifier of the gateway route report

 ## Attribute reference